Indigenous Australians looking for work, studying or training

-We can help if you are an Aboriginal or Torres Strait Islander Australian looking for work or wanting to study or train to find a job.
+We can help if you're an Aboriginal or Torres Strait Islander Australian looking for work.
+We can also help if you're wanting to study or train to find a job.

 Looking for work

-If you are claiming Newstart or Youth Allowance and have Mutual Obligation Requirements, you may be referred to an Employment Services Provider to help you to find a job.
+If you’re claiming Newstart or Youth Allowance, we’ll refer you to an employment services provider.
+They can help you to find a job.

-Read more about jobactive on the Department of Jobs and Small Business’s website.
+You can also read more about jobactive on the Department of Jobs and Small Business website.

 Disability Employment Services

 Disability Employment Services can help you find and keep a job if you have a disability, illness or an injury.

 Community Development Program

 The Community Development Program helps job seekers who live in remote areas of Australia.
 It helps you gain skills that match local jobs so you can get work.

 Read more about the Community Development Program on the Department of the Prime Minister and Cabinet website.